 Dr. Adlai Schuler

-Dr. Adlai Schuler is a practicing veterinarian and dairy manager for a large commercial dairy located in the midwestern United States.
+Dr. Adlai Schuler is a practicing veterinarian and dairy manager for a large commercial dairy located in the Pacific Northwest region of the United States.
 Adlai received his Bachelor of Science degree in biology from Northern Michigan University in 2011.
 Immediately following graduation, he began graduate studies in dairy cattle nutrition at South Dakota State University, primarily focusing on protein metabolism.
-After completing his MS in dairy nutrition, Adlai studied veterinary medicine at Iowa State University in Ames, IA graduating in 2017.
+After completing his masters degree in dairy nutrition, Adlai studied veterinary medicine at Iowa State University in Ames, IA graduating in 2017.
 Growing up as the son of a dairy veterinarian, Adlai has always had a passion to serve the farmer and their cows.
-This passion has ultimately led to a professional career as a staff veterinarian and manager for large, multisite herds in the Midwest and northern great plains.
-There, he lives in the trenches; setting up, implementing, and developing protocols to help make herds successful through their people.
+This passion has ultimately led to a professional career as a staff veterinarian and manager for large, multisite herds in a variety of climates and varying milk markets.
+In his role, he lives in the trenches; setting up, implementing, and developing protocols to help make herds successful through their people.
 In his free time, Adlai and his wife enjoy caring for their foster kids, fishing, and fixing up their country home.

 - Dr. Fernando Díaz Royón